nel-nuss/FOSSGIS-Project/README.md

 Steps:

 1. Open the OSGeo4W shell.
 2. Type cd followed by the path that leads to the folder you created (see example below).
+Press Enter to confirm.
 ```
 cd C:\Users\Example_User\Example_Folder
 ```